 A will is often the first thing that people think of when they consider estate planning.

 When a will is your primary estate planning document, your estate is administered via probate.
-In the probate or estate administration process, a state entity oversees the administration and distribution of your property.
+In the probate or estate administration process, the administration and distribution of your property is overseen by the local Register of Wills or probate court.

-A quality estate attorney will ensure that your vision of what happens with your estate after your passing is clearly and explicitly stated.
-Selecting an executor and beneficiaries are steps in the will process many overlook, and an experienced attorney, such as the ones at Frost Law will aid in ensuring that qualified candidates are being selected.
+A qualified estate attorney will ensure that your vision of what happens with your estate after your passing is clearly and explicitly stated.
+An experienced attorney, such as the ones at Frost Law will also walk you through selecting an appropriate executor to handle your estate .

 Many people who call our office begin by asking about a simple will.
 While we can certainly help you put together a will, you may find that a more detailed estate planning package is a better fit for you and your family.

-Our experienced estate planning team can discuss much more than the creation of it.
-Many estate planning packages include the creation of trust documents, powers of attorney in the event of incapacity, health care directives, Medicaid planning, details about your wishes for burial, and more.
+Our experienced estate planning team can walk you through the options that suit your situation.
+Estate planning packages often include the creation of trust documents, powers of attorney in the event of incapacity, health care directives, details about your wishes for burial, and more.

 If your estate is complex, you're in luck.
 Our attorneys have experience in tax law, and work closely with the tax attorneys, business attorneys, and bankruptcy team as well.